meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.custom.md

 }
 ```

-This will result in not displaying the credentials in the meshMarketplace.
-Instead a download of the credentials is triggered once on initial creation of the binding .
+The meshMarketplace does not store any credentials provided by bindings on sensitive services.
+Instead, the meshMarketplace will only offer the credentials for download during the initial creation of the binding.
 The precondition for this to work is, that the creation of the binding is synchronous.
-Async binding is not supported for sensitive services.
-The meshMarketplace does not store any credentials provided by sensitive service brokers.
-It only passes the credentials directly through to the user via the download of a text file containing the credentials.
+Async bindings are not supported for sensitive services.

 ### Tenant-Aware Service Broker